 If you're unsure exactly how you want to apply shade to a given area, you'll want to start with some top down sketches of the area you're looking to shade and run some ideas through one of our project managers.
-If you already know where you want your shade product, there are generally two ways to convey those desired dimensions: attachment point measurements and finished dimensions.
-It is important to understand the distinction, as they result in different sized shade sails.
+If you already know where you want your shade sail, great!
+The next step is to install your mounting points.
+Once the mounting points are installed, the next step is to provide us with measurements so we can make your sail.

-Simply measuring the distance between poles won't suffice, since it doesn't take into account the variation in the height of attachment points.
-While these additional inches may not seem like a great deal, this extra distance could mean the difference between a shade sail that fits properly and one that does not.
+Next, we will need the distances between the attachment points.
+Note, simply measuring the distance between poles won't suffice, since it doesn't take into account the variation in the height of attachment points.
+While these additional inches may not seem like a big deal, this extra distance could mean the difference between a shade sail that fits properly and one that does not.

-Before sending measurements to your project manager, check to make sure you have every dimension, not just the perimeter.
-On any sail with more than three corners, it is important to include all diagonal measurements.
+For the distance measurements, you will need to measure the distances around the perimeter.
+If your sail has more than three corners, it is important to include all diagonal measurements.
 This is because there are many shapes that can be made with the same perimeter lengths.
 For example, each of the below shapes have the same side lengths, but are clearly different:

 To keep track of the measurements, it is important to stay organized.
 We rely on you to provide accurate dimensions so that we can pattern your sail to fit perfectly.
 A mixed up number can lead to a shade sail that won't fit well.

 Here's what we suggest doing.
 Start by drawing the rough shape of the sail as seen from above.
 Then mark the corners with letters.

 Write “pole heights” and then list your pole letters below it.
 Measure the first attachment height and then record the height for that pole.
 Continue until you have the heights recorded for each attachment point.

 Next, write “distances” and make a list of all the measurements you need between the attachment points.
 List them by using two letters for each measurement.
 Make a measurement, then record it.
 Continue until you have all the distances recorded.